hl2guide/better-mpv-config/README.md

 - `en,eng` (English) for the audio and subtitle languages

 See [HISTORY.md](HISTORY.md) for the history of older versions.

+As of version 1.1.00 please check the other `.conf` files as well.

 📝 I suggest that you have a read of my __mpv.conf__ and alter it to your liking. 📝